AAAI/SIGAI Doctoral Consortium

 Significant effort has been made in recent years to expand AAAI participation internationally.
 In the past, the DC has had limited ability to provide support for students from foreign institutions (outside the US).
 This year, we will attempt to expand the sources of funding and hope to provide support for more non-US students than in past years.

-Support for the 2014 Doctoral Consortium is provided by AAAI, with additional support traditionally coming from ACM's SIGART, the National Science Foundation (NSF), and various industry supporters.
+Support for the 2015 Doctoral Consortium is provided by AAAI, with additional support traditionally coming from ACM's SIGAI, the National Science Foundation (NSF), and various industry supporters.

 For More Information

-Additional information may be obtained by going to the Doctoral Consortium supplemental website (available November 2013), by writing to , or by contacting one of the cochairs of the organizing committee:
+Additional information may be obtained by going to the Doctoral Consortium supplemental website (available August 2014), by writing to firstname.lastname@example.org, or by contacting one of the cochairs of the organizing committe.

 Doctoral Consortium Cochairs